gemoc/MODELS2017Tutorial/README.md

 ### Creation of the DSE and MoCCML mapping project
 The second step consists in using the wizards to create a project dedicated to the specification of Domain Specific Events (DSE) and the way they are constrained each other.

-- right click on any project, choose 'GEMOC Language' and click on 'Create DSE project for Language'
+- right click on any project, choose new -> Project -> GEMOC language -> GEMOC Specific Language Frangments -> DSE project

 A pop-up will open and ask you to configure the project:
 - Choose the language to be equipped by a concurrent specification (you should have only one, XFSM)